CRM definition –

 Data collection and analysis is ongoing and produces data for evaluation and consideration of future developments.
 This data, along with related decisions, in turn forms the basis for further analysis and new decisions.

 - Customer segmentation (for example, the subdivision of customers according to purchase probability)

 - Profitability analysis (Which customers have the greatest potential?)

-- Personalization (targeted approach to customers based on existing data)
+- Personalization (Targeting of customers based on existing data)

 - Purchase probability (analysis to place targeted offers based on purchases made (cross- and upselling))

-- Models for predictions (analysis of customer questions and complaints, to record the products that promise success)
+- Predictive models (analysis of customer questions and complaints, to capture the products that promise success)